School Delays and Closures due to Inclement Weather: What you need to know

 How and when will you find out if school is late or closed?

-- PHONE: You will receive phone call from Wenatchee School District’s Automated Call system.
-Please make sure the telephone number you have provided to your school is up-to-date.
+Automated Phone Calls & Emails: Please make sure the phone number and email you have provided to your school are up-to-date.
 You may check with your child’s school office.

 How does the school district decide whether to close or delay school?

-Transportation Director Bob Sanford follows NOAA (National Oceanic and Atmospheric Administration) for weather updates as well the county for road conditions.
-He drives the area to evaluate road conditions and contacts Superintendent Brian Flones by 5 AM.
-Superintendent Flones makes the final decision as to whether schools stay on schedule, delay opening, or close.
+Transportation Director, Jenny Lagadinos checks the NOAA (National Oceanic and Atmospheric Administration) weather updates as well as the county for road conditions.
+She drives bus routes to evaluate road conditions and contacts Superintendent Gordon by 5 AM.
+Superintendent Gordon makes the final decision as to whether schools stay on schedule, delay opening, or close.
 School closures must be made up later.

 Why would the district delay the start of school?